waseemingly/tp/docs/UserGuide.md

 Document: https://www.mno.com/;
 Projects: CodeContact
 ```
-if second client in the list was George Lim
+if second client in the list was George Lim.

 <div markdown="block" class="alert alert-info">:bulb:
 Deleted a wrong client?
 You can always undo the action with the [`undo`](#undo) command!